-Thus, Matrox was born.
+Thus in 1976, Matrox was born.
 The company was founded on the idea that there was a market for interfaces between microprocessors and video.

 Lorne’s entrepreneurial spirit was evident from the start.
 The first phone number associated with the company was actually a second line installed at the Trottier family home; Lorne’s mother acted as receptionist, relaying orders back to her son as he worked at his primary job.